• Skip to primary navigation

 Notes

 • The key ingredients for this recipe are guanciale and Pecorino Romano.
-Substitutes such as pancetta or Parmigiano may alter the authentic taste of the dish.
+Substitutes such as pancetta or Parmigiano Reggiano can be used but will alter the authentic taste of the dish.

 • The level of crispiness for the guanciale is up to personal preference; some prefer the fat to remain soft I prefer it crispy.